-The Navigator program supports young people aged 12-17 years who are not connected to schools at all or those at risk of disengaging.
+The Navigator program supports young people aged 12-17 years who are not connected to schools at all or are at risk of disengaging.

 Navigator service providers are responsible for improving outcomes for young people, linking them to support services and interventions, and working with schools to support re-engagement planning.

-The program was initially launched as a pilot in eight Areas across the State.
-Due to a successful pilot program, the Victorian Government has committed $44 million to continue Navigator in the existing areas and expand the program statewide over the next three years.
-The timing of this rollout will be determined in the coming months and further details will be available soon.
+The program was initially launched as a pilot in eight areas across the state.
+After a successful pilot, the Victorian government has committed $44 million to continue Navigator in the existing areas and expand the program statewide over the next three years.

 How Navigator fits with other programs